-A day after their season ends, the Seahawks reflect and look ahead: ‘We’ve got to a lot more to do’
+A day after their season ends, the Seahawks reflect and look ahead: ‘We’ve got a lot more to do’

 Reed said he’d like to stay but doesn’t know what will happen.

-“I have no clue,’’ said Reed, a second-round pick in 2016 out of Alabama.
+“I have no clue,’’ said Reed, a second-round choice in 2016 out of Alabama.
 “Of course (he’d like to stay).
 I’ve been here four years.
 I consider this home.
 Everything will take care of itself.’’

-Offensive tackle George Fant also just finished his fourth season in the NFL and is also now a free agent.
+Offensive tackle George Fant also just finished his fourth season in the NFL and now is a free agent.

-Fant started four games at left tackle in place of injured Duane Brown this season including the wild-card playoff win at Philly and the almost-win against the 49ers in the final regular season game.
+Fant started four games at left tackle in place of injured Duane Brown this season, including the wild-card playoff victory at Philadelphia and the almost-win against the 49ers in the final regular-season game.

 Fant said he feels he’s proven he can start at left tackle and said that’s what he’ll be looking for in free agency.